María Seoane

-María Seoane (born 25 January 1948) is an Argentine economist, journalist, and writer who has ventured into film.
-She has won numerous awards and published eight books on political issues in Argentine history.
+María Seoane (25 January 1948 – 27 December 2023) was an Argentine economist, journalist, and writer who ventured into film.
+She won numerous awards and published eight books on political issues in Argentine history.
 She was the director of LRA Radio Nacional from 2009 until her resignation on 21 December 2015.
+Seoane died on 27 December 2023, at the age of 75.

 Career

-María Seoane has a degree in Economics from the University of Buenos Aires.
+Seoane had a degree in Economics from the University of Buenos Aires.